 Some IT projects require integration of SMS messaging and/or voice calls.
 To achieve this goal, developers use APIs.
 These are essentially just programs, sets of instructions, which connect one piece of software to another, without having to build the connection manually.
 APIs provide building blocks for developers, simplifying and customizing programming to allow them to easily integrate with other services.

-There are a number of companies providing API services for SMS and voice calling, including Bandwidth, Plivo, Sinch, Nexmo, and many others, making it difficult to know which one to choose.
-However, considering our experience, research, and clients’ opinions, we have estimated that Twilio and Nexmo are used the most often.
+There are a number of companies providing API services for SMS and voice calling, including Bandwidth, Plivo, Sinch, Vonage, and many others, making it difficult to know which one to choose.
+However, considering our experience, research, and clients’ opinions, we have estimated that Twilio and Vonage are used the most often.

 Thus, we thought to write a post comparing the two, and help you decide, which API provider suits your needs best when it comes to sending SMS or voice calls.